dat-ecosystem-archive/DEPs/proposals/0000-intents.md

 - `backup-publish`: Similar to `backup` but it intends to publish outside of the DAT protocol _(i.e. a HTTP service)_
 - `proxy`: A client that connects in order for re-share whatever is requested to further unspecified clients.

-For sustom strings, the recommendation is to use `non-standard-` as a prefix for intents in order to make sure that the future amendments to the list will not interfere with non-standard usage.
+For custom strings, the recommendation is to use `non-standard-` as a prefix for intents in order to make sure that the future amendments to the list will not interfere with non-standard usage.

 ## Change of an intent